jennyphan/HiltonAPI/README.md

 # HiltonAPI
-Hotel and Reservation API's for Hilton Registration Demo
+Hotel and Reservation API's for Hilton Reservation Demo

 API's were developed using Express and GraphQL.
 There are two APIs to demonstrate that the APIS are set up as microservices.